John-Nik/portfolio/README.md

 **1.2.1:** Added "export const runtime = 'edge'" to support cloudflare edge in the attempt of testing and possible migrating to cloudflare

 **1.2.2:** Moved the export from "[portfolioId]" to "FullPortfolioPage.tsx"

+**1.2.3:** Added "runtime: 'experimental-edge'" in the nextjs config